 Pros And Cons

 The TimTam is a very powerful and durable massager and it is the most comparable to the Theragun due to design and functionality.
 The look is similar and the massage arm can be adjusted in a 90 degrees angle.
 It is a clear rival but at a significantly lower price.

 Comparing to the other massage alternatives here, the TimTam is with only one massage attachment included, so it is not as versatile.
-However, other massage heads can be bought separately.
+However, other attachments can be bought separately.

 If you have someone to assist you, the TimTam will make quick work of your body and you probably have to spend less time compared to the other massagers mentioned here.